TranSUN: A Preemptive Paradigm to Eradicate Retransformation Bias Intrinsically from Regression Models in Recommender Systems: Abstract

 \section{Abstract}

 Regression models are crucial in recommender systems.
 However, retransformation bias problem has been conspicuously neglected within the community.
 While many works in other fields have devised effective bias correction methods, all of them are \textit{post-hoc} cures \textit{externally} to the model, facing practical challenges when applied to real-world recommender systems.
 Hence, we propose a \textit{preemptive} paradigm to eradicate the bias \textit{intrinsically} from the models via minor model refinement.
 Specifically, a novel \textbf{TranSUN} method is proposed with a joint bias learning manner to offer theoretically guaranteed unbiasedness under empirical superior convergence.
 It is further generalized into a novel generic regression model family, termed \textbf{G}eneralized \textbf{T}ran\textbf{S}UN (\textbf{GTS}), which not only offers more theoretical insights but also serves as a generic framework for flexibly developing various bias-free models.
-Comprehensive experimental results demonstrate the superiority of our methods across data from various domains, which have been successfully deployed in two real-world industrial recommendation scenarios, \textit{i.e.} product and short video recommendation scenarios in \textit{Guess What You Like} business domain in the homepage of Taobao App (a leading e-commerce platform), to serve the major online traffic.
-Codes will be released after this paper is published.
+Comprehensive experimental results demonstrate the superiority of our methods across data from various domains, which have been successfully deployed in two real-world industrial recommendation scenarios, \textit{i.e.} product and short video recommendation scenarios in \textit{Guess What You Like} business domain in the homepage of Taobao App (a leading e-commerce platform with DAU > 300M), to serve the major online traffic.